 3. Performing audits and requesting further information where relevant

 If there is any concern that the information may not be accurate Sugarwise performs audits of the manufacturing facility and tests individual ingredients obtained from the manufacturer.

-4. Performing detailed laboratory tests to assess the products sugars profile
+4. Performing specific and detailed laboratory tests to assess the products sugars profile

-5. Applying the Sugarwise patent as a final assessment procedure
+5. Applying the Sugarwise test as a additional assessment procedure

-The patented Sugarwise test is an additional measure that is then applied, not to certify but to reject certification by showing that the information shown on the label is not accurate.
-The label information combined with the laboratory test results are used for certification.
-The Sugarwise test is accurate as long as the nutrient data that is inputted is accurate.
+The Sugarwise test is an additional measure that is then applied, not to certify but to reject certification by showing that the information shown on the label is not accurate.
+The label information combined with any test results are used for certification.

 The Sugarwise Test may be used to test the accuracy of label declarations about the sugar content of food products, and can be applied to assess both the free sugars and added sugars content of food and drink.
 It represents the only empirical, third party assessment procedure on free and added sugars in the world.

 Sugarwise will issue an in principle decision, price confirmation and an agreement